lazorfuzz/liowebrtc/README.md

     // Find something to do with the data
 });
 ```
+`'channelOpen', RTCDataChannel, peer` - emitted when a new channel is established with a peer.

 `'connectionReady', sessionId` - emitted when the signaling connection emits the
 `connect` event, with the unique id for the session.